Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Ingredients are given a rating from 1 to 5, depending on how they might affect the skin.

-Below are the most commonly added oils to skin care products today.
+Now here are the most commonly added non-comedogenic oils to various skin care products.

 Hemp Seed Oil